Portable photo printers are a popular accessory with all levels of photographer, especially here in 2023, and it’s easy to see why!

 The Polaroid Zip takes a pack of 10 ZINK® media that employs the ZINK® Zero Ink Printing Technology.
 This Polaroid-developed system does not require any ink cartridges and can print an image in a single pass – wizardry!

 Each print is a 2″ x 3″ image that’s full colour and will not smudge.
-Another great feature is that the back of the print peels off to reveal a sticky underside for all your bumper-sticker-style branding.
+Another great feature is that the back of the print peels off to reveal a sticky underside for all your bumper-sticker-style branding – something you can’t normally do with home photo printers.

 A 50-print pack of the ZINK Zero paper will cost you around $25, making it only 50c a print.
 That means you can hand them out to your friends without concern over cost.

-If you’re looking for an instant printer that’s lightweight and doesn’t require additional ink, the Zip is one of the best available.
+If you’re looking for an instant printer that’s lightweight and doesn’t require additional ink, the Zip is our choice of the best portable printer of the year.

-Fujifilm have been in the film business for decades and they’ve carried their unique colour science over to their instant film products.
+Fujifilm has been in the film business for decades and they’ve carried their unique colour science over to their instant film products.

 The Instax SP-3 uses older technology than the other printers in this guide.
 When an image is printed with the Fuji, the processing fluid contained within the frame of the print is squeezed across the surface.